 They might not sprint to the mailbox every morning at 11:15, but that girl’s parents want just what she does: to hear from people they know, who are addressing them personally.
 Another form letter?
 They’ll glance at it, then chuck it in the recycling bin.

-After all, why is the little girl excited about seeing that handwritten envelope?
+After all, why is the little girl—as you've probably guessed, me—excited about seeing that handwritten envelope?
 Because it’s written with her parents—or even her—in mind.
-Time and effort went into, all to convey a very personal message.
+Time and effort went into it to convey a very personal message.
 That’s exactly what you should shoot for with your direct mail.
 If you can make your reader feel that you are speaking directly to them (especially by replicating the visual and tactile elements of a personal letter), you’ll see the efficacy of your house-file letters skyrocket.

 1. Avoid "Dear Sir or Madam"